Lunchtime Concert: Rokas Valuntonis, piano

 Musician Biographies

-A laureate of more than 20 international competitions, Rokas Valuntonis won 1st Prize at the 2018 Campillos International Piano Competition (Spain) and previous victories include both the International Music Competition “Societa Umanitaria” (Italy) and the Nordic Piano Competition (Sweden).
+Rokas Valuntonis is a Lithuanian pianist and laureate of over 20 international competitions.
+Among his most notable accolades is the First Prize at the 2018 Campillos International Piano Competition in Spain.
+Previous victories include the International Music Competition “Società Umanitaria” in Italy and the Nordic Piano Competition in Sweden.

-Growing up in Lithuania, Valuntonis studied at the Lithuanian Music and Theatre Academy under Aleksandra Zvirblyte, before attending the Sibelius Academy (Finland), followed by studies with Eugen Indjic in Paris and Artist Diploma studies at Guildhall School of Music and Drama in London under Peter Bithell.
-Rokas joined the City Music Foundation Artist Programme in 2017.
-For his many achievements, Valuntonis has been honoured with the prestigious Queen Morta Award and acknowledgements by two Lithuanian Presidents.
+Born and raised in Lithuania, Valuntonis began his studies at the Lithuanian Music and Theatre Academy under Aleksandra Žvirblytė, later continuing at the Sibelius Academy in Finland, with further mentorship from Eugen Indjic in Paris.
+He completed an Artist Diploma at the Guildhall School of Music & Drama in London under Peter Bithell.
+In 2017, he joined the City Music Foundation Artist Programme.

 Donations